strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Writing a blog is not your cup of tea?
 You can leave this guide and play with other [Starters](https://strapi.io/starters) on your own.
 :::

-## 🎨 Part 2: Play with your content
+## 🎨 Part B: Play with your content

 Strapi [starters](https://strapi.io/starters) build a full stack application and a data structure for you, so you can start playing with your content faster.